Fire Science Technology

 - Harper Fire Science Professor Sam Giordano named among midwest's best.

-- Meet Harper Alum Ronald Stewart, Deputy Chief, Rolling Meadows Fire Department.
+- Meet Harper Alum Ronald Stewart, Fire Chief, Rolling Meadows Fire Department.

 - Fire fighting is a serious career, but that doesn't mean we don't have fun.
 Meet Paul Enhelder, Fire Science Technology Instructor.

 - Harper College becomes the 4th of 48 Illinois community colleges to be nationally recognized with Fire and Emergency Services Higher Education (FESHE) certification by demonstrating a commitment to the FESHE model of standardized professional development education criteria.

 Deputy Chief Peter Ahlman, Arlington Heights Fire Department

 Harper Fire Science Technology, Associate Degree, Class of 2014

 “The program is great for people just entering or contemplating entering the fire service, it also accommodates people like me who have been in the field for a long time.
 I have learned a lot through practical experience and various classes over the last 25 years, but the Harper Fire Science Technology program provided a whole new depth of understanding in everything from the most basic to the most complex fire technology subjects through excellent and innovative materials, teachers, and teaching methods.
 I also found that the diversity of the students provided valuable perspective.
 What I gained from the program has already helped me to advance in my career, with my appointment to Deputy Chief coinciding with my completion of the program.
 An added bonus was that the program was flexible enough to accommodate my full-time work schedule.”